runspired/rfcs/text/0000-ember-data-collections.md

 ## Alternatives

 - Don't do this: Continued maintenance headaches and support requests around cache problems, pagination, manipulation, and proxy issues.
 - Land Collection as a private feature replacing parts of the internals, bring public over time.

 ## Unresolved questions

 - ResourceIdentifier vs Resource membership in a Collection and mixing them for operations
-- should we cleanup the relationship layer first (ala https://github.com/emberjs/data/pull/4882)
+- META RFC or RFC Issue for presenting the comprehensive vision for `ember-data` into which this RFC fits.
 - RFC for `buildURL()` potentially as `store.buildURL`, helper and how to use it to provide a url to `store.fetchCollection`